-A popular misconception about working at home is we have time in our hands.
-What people don’t know is that particular arrangement comes later when you have established your business.
+A popular misconception about working at home is we have time on our hands.
+What people don’t know is that a particular arrangement comes later when you have established your business.
 Before that, we are driven to work long hours because we want to earn more.
 No work means literally no pay when you work for yourself.
-This is why some work from home people tend to forget about their social lives.
+This is why some work-from-home people tend to forget about their social lives.
 This is a big NO-NO. It is always good to reward yourself every now and then by meeting up with friends and reconnecting.

 My friends can attest to the fact that I am the most enthusiastic among the group when there is a hint of a social gathering in the near future.
 In fact, I am usually one of the first people to arrive at every meeting place.
 I also love having friends over.
 I practically beg them to have dinner here and I am the most willing cook that you can find.
 That’s probably a sign that I need to reconnect more often, don’t you think?
 What about you?
 Are you having too much alone time?